tamara-703/star-wars-api/README.md

 ## This project uses the Star Wars API to access several information about the legacy franchise, including movies, characters and much more
+### You can check out the website [here](https://starwarsapi-tamara703.onrender.com/)
+### just note that the API takes a *liiiittle* bit more time to load.
+These ships are high maintainance after all!

 ## Technologies used